dubsjw/Karaoketron/README.md

 # Karaoketron
-A functional, easy to use karaoke player.
+A functional, easy to use, fast C++ karaoke player.